frack113/MetaRuleBazar/README.md

 - pysigma -> a pipeline to generate all the query in one file
 - splunk -> the [splunk](splunk/splunk.md) output `sigma convert -t splunk -p pysigma\splunk-savedsearches-concat.yml meta_rules > splunk\splunk.md`

+# disclaimer

+This repo is not link to SigmaHQ, it is my personnal "works"